Educational Approaches to Internationalization through Intercultural Dialogue

-Addressing an important, under-discussed area of internationalization – the role of intercultural dialogue – this book provides applicable, practical case studies that focus on:
+Addressing this important, under-discussed area of internationalization – the role of intercultural dialogue – this book provides theoretical reflections and applicable, practical case studies that focus on:

 Focusing on teaching and learning, and exploring the latest research within the context of internationalization, Educational Approaches to Internationalization through Intercultural Dialogue is a must-read for anyone interested in, or currently involved in designing and implementing internationalization strategies within a higher education institution.

 - Intercultural Dialogue: An Educational Approach – Paloma Castro, Ulla Lundgren and Jane Woodin

 - An Internationalist Perspective on Internationalisation – Mike Byram

 - The Intersection of Internationalisation: Constructing a Knowledge Framework Grounded in Intercultural Dialogue - Melissa Schuessler

 - Internationalisation as Individual Development.
 A National Strategy through an Intercultural Dialogue lens – Ulla Lundgren